Civil Engineering MEng/BEng (Hons)

 • Practical activities and application of knowledge through project-led learning in design project modules.

-• Exercises in the Simulation Centre (a full-scale simulated construction environment) to experience real challenges of construction management in a controlled environment and to develop professional and leadership skills4.
+• Exercises in the Simulation Centre4 (a full-scale simulated construction environment) to experience real challenges of construction management in a controlled environment, and to develop your professional and leadership skills.

-• Work alongside students from other Construction and Environment related courses such as Surveying, Architectural Technology and Geography to widen your knowledge and exposure to other subject areas and professions.
+• Work alongside students from other construction and environment-related subjects such as surveying, architectural technology and geography, to widen your knowledge and exposure to other subject areas and professions.

 Partnerships